The beginning of any hiring process is a 15 - 30 minute intro call to explore mutual fit.

 Now it’s time to clear up anything that might act as a blocker in your work together.
 Here are some of the most common ones:

-Location - Ask about their location and potential commuting arrangements.
-Where are you located?
+Location - Ask about their location and potential commuting arrangements. e.g.Where are you located?
 Are you OK commuting into the office X days a week?

 Timeline - Frame the question to understand their career goals.
-Discuss not only their short-term plans but also potential growth within .
-How long do you envision yourself in this role What are your short-term career aspirations?
-What do you see yourself doing over the next 2-3 years?
+Discuss not only their short-term plans but also potential growth. e.g.What do you see yourself doing over the next 2-3 years?

 4. Discuss the expected pay

-Ask about a fair range: Start by asking the candidate what salary range they believe is fair for the role: e.g. “Based on what you’ve heard so far about the role, what range do you think is fair”?
-This depersonalizes the question and encourages more authentic answers than simply asking them to name a number.
+Ask about a fair range: If it's the first time you're recruiting for the role, it's authentic to have a conversation about what salary range the candidate believes is fair: e.g. “We've never hired for this role before and are trying to calibrate.
+Based on what you’ve heard so far, what range do you think is fair”?
+This depersonalizes the question and encourages more authentic answers.

 Discusssalary vs. equity: In early-stage startups, some candidates might be willing to make very significant salary tradeoffs for equity and there’s no way to know unless you ask.